kmekala/CunsumerDrivenContracts/README.md

 #Introduction

-   In this example, we will write a Consumer Driven Contract Test between a Gradle Spring Boot dummy provider (RESTful Web Service) and a Gradle dummy consumer.
+   In this example, we have a Consumer Driven Contract Test between a Gradle Spring Boot dummy provider (RESTful Web Service) and a Gradle dummy consumer.

-   We will make use of Pact-JVM, which will provide a mock service for the consumer project to generate a Pact, and verification ability for the provider project to verify the Pact.
+   We  make use of Pact-JVM, which will provide a mock service for the consumer project to generate a Pact, and verification ability for the provider project to verify the Pact.

 #Installation